RetiiAyo/script-packs/README.md

 # script-packs v1.7

+# SCRIPT IS DISABLED FOR NOW, COME BACK SOON

 open-source script packs - load just one string, will load specialised for a genre scripts. by me. free.

 # how to use?